MohamedSilar/silar_portfolio/README.md

-# Silar Portfolio - Personal Developer Portfolio 💼
+# Silar Portfolio - Personal Developer Portfoli0 💼
 Welcome to the **Silar Portfolio** repository!
 This is a modern, responsive developer portfolio built with React, TypeScript, and JavaScript to showcase projects, skills, and experiences in a sleek, interactive format.
 Designed with scalability and performance in mind, this site reflects professional creativity and technical proficiency.

 ---